Minor in Applied Statistics

 The Applied Statistics minor is designed to introduce you to applied statistical methodology.
 Through this minor, you will develop an appreciation for tools that enable you to be involved in the design and analysis of quantitative studies as part of your future professional career or graduate study in an applied field.
-The Applied Statistics minor is an excellent counterpart to any undergraduate concentration at the University of Michigan.
+The Applied Statistics minor is an excellent counterpart to any undergraduate major at the University of Michigan.

 - MATH 116 or MATH 121